pkarsy/rcCalibrator/README.md

 to find the correct OSCCAL value.
 It compiles the ATmegaBOOT against this value and then uploads the .hex file to the atmega328p chip.
 This chip can then be used just like a proMini to upload code with 57600bps.
-Indeed, according to my tests, the upload process is bulletproof.
+Indeed, according to my tests, the upload process is as reliable as with a crystal.

 ### rfboot
 I have written the bootloader [rfboot](https://github.com/pkarsy/rfboot) which can (optionally) set the optimal OSCCAL before